travis-ci/docs-travis-ci-com/user/enterprise/installation.md

 ---

 This guide covers installing the Travis CI Enterprise Platform and Travis CI Enterprise Worker.
-Please check our [system prerequisites](/user/enterprise/prerequisites) guide if you have any questions about whether your configuration will be supported.
+Please check our [system prerequisites](/user/enterprise/prerequisites/Q) guide if you have any questions about whether your configuration will be supported.

+Because Travis CI Enterprise is optimized for EC2, the following guide recommends steps geared toward this provider, but you can certainly modify it to use your provider of choice.

 <div id="toc"></div>

-## Setting up the Travis CI Enterprise Platform
+## 1. Setting up the Travis CI Enterprise Platform

 The Travis CI Enterprise Platform handles licensing, coordinates worker processes, and maintains the Enterprise user and admin dashboard.
 It must be installed on it's own machine instance, separate from that of the Travis CI Enterprise worker.
-Because Enterprise is optimized for EC2, the following guide recommends steps geared toward this provider, but you can certainly modify to use your provider of choice.

-### Creating a Security Group
+### 1.1.
+Create a Security Group

-If you're setting up your AMI for the first time you will need to create a Security Group.
+If you're setting up your AMI for the first time you need to create a Security Group.
 From the EC2 management console, create an entry for each port in the table below: